tuck1s/taxitest/README.md

 [![.github/workflows/vscode.yml](https://github.com/tuck1s/taxitest/actions/workflows/vscode.yml/badge.svg)](https://github.com/tuck1s/taxitest/actions/workflows/vscode.yml)

 This Visual Studio Code extension enables you to validate Taxi for Email design system files directly, without having to first upload them.

+## Pre-requisites
+A [Taxi for Email](https://taxiforemail.com/) account, with privileges to create an API key.
 ## Features

-The new Taxi for email API endpoint is used by this extension.
-You'll need an API key as described in [Extension Settings](#extension-settings).
+The [Taxi for email API](http://get.taxi.support/en/collections/3384114-taxi-for-email-api) is used by this extension - follow [these instructions](http://get.taxi.support/en/articles/6062003-taxi-for-email-api) to obtain your API key.

 Validation can take a few seconds on large files (~ 5 ..
 10 seconds for a 4000 line file), and you need an Internet connection.
 For these reasons, unlike some language plugins, it doesn't run all the time in the background.